ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Send Properties {#send-props}

-The Send action takes five per-Content properties which control how it will be sent down to the underlying Protocol Stack and transmitted.
+The Send action takes six per-Content properties which control how it will be sent down to the underlying Protocol Stack and transmitted.
 Note that some of these properties are not compatible with transport parameters; attempting to Send with such an incompatibility yields a SendError.